mtsanovv/ShootThis-Backend/README.md

 6. Run redis-server.
 7. To start one of the servers on the current machine, use ```node init.js serverKey```.
 For example, ```node init.js login1```.
 8. To start more than one server, simply open another Terminal and perform step 7 again for the other server.
 9. **There is the chance of having bruteforce attempts on login.
-Thus, you need to set up a firewall filtering packets on login and game server as well).**
+Thus, you need to set up a firewall filtering packets on login and game server as well.**

 ## Important notes
 ```diff